Category Archives: Alfred Hitchcock

 A British version of the film exists somewhere, but I have yet to see it.

-The American version is a brilliant, fast-paced experience involving complex, interesting characters, including one of the greatest villains in screen history, and a riveting and heart-pounding plot.
+The American version is a brilliant, fast-paced experience with complex, interesting characters, including one of the greatest villains in screen history, and a riveting, heart-pounding plot.

-Who can forget the important ominous phrase “criss-cross”?
+Who can forget the essential ominous phrase “criss-cross”?

-We are then introduced to the two main characters- tennis star Guy Haines (Farley Granger) and wealthy Bruno Anthony (Robert Walker).
-They engage in conversation and immediately we become aware that Bruno is assertive, Guy the more passive individual.
+We are then introduced to the two main characters: tennis star Guy Haines (Farley Granger) and wealthy Bruno Anthony (Robert Walker).
+They engage in conversation, and immediately, we become aware that Bruno is assertive and Guy is more passive.

 Ultimately, Bruno manipulates Guy into thinking they will exchange murders- Bruno will kill Guy’s unfaithful wife, Miriam, while Guy will murder Bruno’s hated father.
 While Bruno takes this dire “deal” seriously, Guy thinks Bruno is joking.

 A psychological complexity of the film is the implied relationship between Guy and Bruno.
-Certainly, there are sexual overtones as flirtation and bonding immediately develop while they converse on the train.
+Indeed, there are sexual overtones as flirtation and bonding immediately develop while they converse on the train.

-They are complete opposites, which makes the relationship compelling- the devil and the angel if you will.
-The mysterious connection between these two men fascinates throughout the entire film.
+They are complete opposites, which makes their relationship compelling—the devil and the angel if you will.
+The mysterious, profound connection between these two men fascinates throughout the film.

-Robert Walker makes Bruno a delicious villain- devious, clever, manipulative, and even comical at times.
-He is mesmerizing in his wickedness- so much so that the audience roots for him.
+Robert Walker makes Bruno a delicious villain.
+He is devious, clever, manipulative, and even comical at times.
+His wickedness is mesmerizing, so much so that the audience roots for him.

-The fact that Hitchcock wisely makes the victim Miriam (wonderfully played by Laura Elliot) devious, only lends to the rooting value of Bruno during her death scene.
-His character is troubled, and almost rivals Norman Bates and Hannibal Lecter as a lovable, evil, villain.
+Hitchcock wisely makes the victim, Miriam (wonderfully played by Laura Elliot), devious, adding to Bruno’s rooting value during her death scene.
+His character is troubled and almost rivals Norman Bates and Hannibal Lecter as a lovable, evil villain.

 It is a highly effective, creepy scene.

-The pairing of Guy and his girlfriend Anne (a seemingly much older Ruth Roman and, interestingly despised by Hitchcock) does not work.
+The pairing of Guy and his girlfriend Anne (a seemingly much older Ruth Roman and, interestingly, despised by Hitchcock) does not work.
 Could this be a result of the implied attraction between Bruno and Guy?
-Or is this a coincidence?
+Or is it a coincidence?

-The casting of Roman was forced upon Hitchcock by the studio, Warner Brothers.
+Roman’s casting was forced upon Hitchcock by the Warner Brothers studio.

-Hitchcock reveals his “mommy complex”, a common theme in his films, as we learn that there is something off with Bruno’s mother, played by Marion Lorde, but the exact oddity is tough to pin down.
+Hitchcock reveals his “mommy complex,” a common theme in his films, as we learn that there is something off with Bruno’s mother, played by Marion Lorde, but the exact oddity is tricky to pin down.

 She and Bruno comically joke about bombing the White House, which gives the scene a jarring, confusing edge.
-Is she the reason that Bruno is diabolical?
+Is she he reason that Bruno is diabolical?

 The theme of women’s glasses is used heavily in Strangers On A Train.
 Miriam, an eyeglass wearer, is strangled while we, the audience, witness the murder through her dropped glasses.
-Black and white, the scene is gorgeous and cinematic and continues to be studied in film schools everywhere.
+The scene is gorgeous and cinematic in black and white and continues to be studied in film schools everywhere.

 The concluding carnival scene is high-intensity and contains impressive special effects for 1951.

-The spinning out-of-control carousel, and panicked riders, with the cat and mouse chase scene leading to a deadly climax, is an amazing end to the film.
+The spinning out-of-control carousel, panicked riders, and cat-and-mouse chase scene leading to a deadly climax is a fantastic end to the film.

 Strangers On A Train (1951) is one of Hitchcock’s best classic thrill films.